OdoJoe/The-D15-Movie-Lovers-Quiz/README.md

 * User input validation is achieved via event listeners.
 * Naturally responsive design for a range of devices from Phones to tablets to desktops.
 The site is naturally responsive and didn't require media queries to force responsive design to different screen sizes.
 * Nav buttons and link contain a Hover attribute.
-* join us button changes colour when the cursor hovers.
+* Join us button changes colour when the cursor hovers.

 # Technologies used
 * HTML
 * CSS
+* Javascript
 * Hover
 * Git Pod
 * Git Hub